 Jonah Cohen (b.
 2004) (he/him) is a composer, conductor, pianist, and cellist from Farmington Hills, MI and currently based in New York City.
 His compositions tend to revolve around his fascinations with space, time, motion, and stagnation and how they are relevant in the here and now.
 He strives to write music that is accessible yet unafraid to explore sonic realms that may be uncomfortable.
 One of his most central pursuits is balancing risk with safety and security in his music to create memorable and impactful experiences for the audience.

-Jonah’s music has been performed by preeminent ensembles and soloists such as the Orlando Philharmonic Orchestra, Ember Choral Arts, Akropolis Reed Quintet, Salastina, members of the Bergamot Quartet, Chamber Project St. Louis, Newphonia, soprano Lucy Shelton, percussionists Ji Hye Jung and Garrett Arney, and many others.
-He has received recognition from ASCAP, Tribeca New Music, The Juilliard School, National YoungArts Foundation, Interlochen Center for the Arts, National Young Composers Challenge, and Music Teachers National Association for his work.
-Jonah has been lucky enough to attend composition programs such as Norfolk New Music Workshop (upcoming), Lake Champlain Chamber Music Festival, Yellow Barn Young Artists Program, Boston University Tanglewood Institute, Atlantic Music Festival, Interlochen Arts Camp, Curtis Young Artists Summer Program, and Sewanee WinterFest.
-He also participated in Salastina’s Sounds Promising Young Composers Program, through which he worked with Derrick Skye.
-Jonah has had the privilege of learning from such luminaries as Gabriela Lena Frank, Martin Bresnick, Steven Mackey, Melinda Wagner, John Mackey, Pierre Jalbert, Reiko Fueting, Chen Yi, Zhou Long, Frank Ticheli, Valerie Coleman, Nico Muhly, and many more.
-Jonah graduated from the Interlochen Arts Academy in 2022, where he majored in composition and studied with Dr. Cynthia Van Maanen.
-At the Academy, Jonah was honored to receive the Neil Rabaut Memorial Composition Scholarship as well as the Young Artist Award.
-Jonah is currently pursuing a Bachelor of Music in Composition degree at The Juilliard School, studying with David Ludwig and A.B.
-Kirsten.
+Jonah’s music has been performed by preeminent ensembles and soloists such as the Orlando Philharmonic Orchestra, Juilliard Orchestra, Ember Choral Arts, Akropolis Reed Quintet, Salastina, soprano Lucy Shelton, percussionists Ji Hye Jung and Garrett Arney, pianists Maxim Lando and Jack (Yang) Gao, and many others.
+He has received recognition from organizations including ASCAP, Tribeca New Music, The Juilliard School, National YoungArts Foundation, National Young Composers Challenge, and Music Teachers National Association.
+Jonah has attended numerous composition programs and festivals, including Norfolk New Music Workshop, Lake Champlain Chamber Music Festival, Yellow Barn Young Artists Program, and Boston University Tanglewood Institute.
+Jonah graduated from the Interlochen Arts Academy, where he was honored to receive the Neil Rabaut Memorial Composition Scholarship and the Young Artist Award.
+He is currently pursuing a Bachelor of Music in Composition degree at The Juilliard School, where he was selected as a winner of the Orchestra Competition, Gena Raps Chamber Music Prize, and was named a Presser Scholar.
+His mentors include John Corigliano, David Ludwig, A.B.
+Kirsten, and Cynthia Van Maanen.

 Jonah’s other interests include musical theater, aviation, astronomy, and watching BBC Earth videos narrated by Sir David Attenborough.
 He has a pet goldfish named Gilliam who is over eight years old.